RESIDENCIES AT

 Is there a privacy policy?

 Privacy & solitude is a key focus of ours.
-One of our requirements is that no one may visit your studio without being specifically invited by you to do so.
-If we need you, we’ll call, text, or email you first.
+For In-House Residents, one of our requirements is that no one may visit your studio without being specifically invited by you to do so.
+If we need you or nee access to the Residency Suite, we’ll call, text, or email you first.
+For the Local Artist Studio Residency, while still mostly private, this is a shared studio space with another artist, and it is attached to utility kitchen and storage that is used by Nicholson staff, primarily for our Garden.

 Are meals served?

-No. However, the studio space includes a full, eat-in kitchenette with a cooktop, micro/oven combo, full refrigerator, and sink with disposal in your residence.
+No. For the In-House Residency, however, the studio space includes a full, a kitchenette with a cooktop, micro/oven combo, full refrigerator, and sink with disposal in your residence.
 In season, The Nicholson Project runs a large neighborhood garden.
 Residents are encouraged to be involved and share in the produce, depending on the time of year you are in residence.

 Is there somewhere I can do my laundry?